Electrical and Computer Engineering, Ph.D.

 About This Program

-The Ph.D. in Engineering Science with an emphasis in Electrical and Computer Engineering equips students with the advanced technical expertise and research experience needed for leadership roles in academia, industry, and public service.
-This emphasis offers flexible paths for specialization in computer engineering, electrical engineering, or electromagnetics, allowing students to align their studies with their interests and career goals.
+The Ph.D. in Engineering Science from the department of Electrical and Computer Engineering equips students with the advanced technical expertise and research experience needed for leadership roles in academia, industry, and public service.
+This emphasis offers flexible paths for specialization in computer engineering, electromagnetics, or electrical engineering, allowing students to align their studies with their interests and career goals.

 - Whether you're focused on embedded systems and digital design, advanced circuits and power systems, or electromagnetic theory and applications, you'll find tailored coursework and faculty support to push the boundaries of engineering innovation.